Blow up analysis for Keller-Segel system: Blow-up limits: Proof of Theorem

 \end{defi}

-The following lemma gives a characterization of the energy level of remormialized blow-up limits at infinite time, by using the renormalized energy $\mathcal{W}$ (see \eqref{renormalized energy}). \begin{lem} \begin{enumerate} \item For any renormalized blow up limit $(p_j(s))$ constructed from a blowing up sequence at scales $\lambda_i\to0$, it is a solution to the ODE system
+The following lemma gives a characterization of the energy level of remormialized blow-up limits at infinite time, by using the renormalized energy $\mathcal{W}$ (see \eqref{renormalized energy} for definition). \begin{lem} \begin{enumerate} \item For any renormalized blow up limit $(p_j(s))$ constructed from a blow-up sequence at scales $\lambda_i\to0$, it is a solution to the ODE system

 \item The two limits